gitlabhq/gitlabhq/doc/workflow/gpg_signed_commits/index.md

 Once you add a key, you cannot edit it, only remove it.
 In case the paste didn't work, you will have to remove the offending key and re-add it.

+## Remove a GPG key

+1. On the upper right corner, click on your avatar and go to your **Settings**.

+1. Navigate to the **GPG keys** tab.

+1. Click on the trash icon besides the GPG key you want to delete.

+>**Note:**
+Removing a key **does not unverify** already signed commits.
+Commits that were verified by using this key will stay verified.
+Only unpushed commits will stay unverified once you remove this key.

+## Revoke a GPG key

+1. On the upper right corner, click on your avatar and go to your **Settings**.

+1. Navigate to the **GPG keys** tab.

+1. Click on **Revoke** besides the GPG key you want to delete.

+>**Note:**
+Revoking a key **unverifies** already signed commits.
+Commits that were verified by using this key will change to an unverified state.
+Future commits will also stay unverified once you revoke this key.
+This action should be used in case your key has been compromised.

 ## Verifying commits

 1. Within a project navigate to the **Commits** tag.
 Signed commits will show a